bagwyth/AzMigrate/README.md

 $rg = "<your resource group name>"
 ```

-> [!NOTE] If you're unsure what the subscription ID and resource group values should be, navigate to the Azure portal, browse to your Azure Migrate project, click through to server assessment and expand the "essentials" section.
+> If you're unsure what the subscription ID and resource group values should be, navigate to the Azure portal, browse to your Azure Migrate project, click through to server assessment and expand the "essentials" section.
 You'll see both listed there.

 Connect to Azure using the credentials of your user account with access to the Azure Migrate project.
 Once successfully connected, ensure we're working in the context of the subscription which contains the Azure Migrate project: